panterpee/News-website/readme.md

-Create News website by using html, css, javascript and bootstrap
+Create responsive "News website" by using html, css, javascript and bootstrap
 //javascript for change theme color page